Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Acknowledgments

 \section{Acknowledgments}

 This paper is based in part on the second author's senior thesis (see~\cite{swaminathansenior}) at Harvard College.
 For much of this research, the second author was supported by the Paul and Daisy Soros Fellowship.
 We thank Joe Harris for suggesting the questions that led to this paper and for providing invaluable advice and encouragement throughout our research.
 We are grateful to Letterio Gatto and Andrea Ricolfi for taking the time to understand our work and for engaging in several enlightening discussions on the subject of inflection points with us.
 We thank James Damon, Steve Kleiman, and Vijay Kodiyalam for answering our questions and pointing us in interesting new directions.
 We are grateful to Hailong Dao for suggesting the use of the fiber cone in the proof of Theorem~\ref{thm-tess}.
 We thank Michael DiPasquale for suggesting the idea for Strategy I in \S~\ref{sec-probcorrect} and implementing it in {\tt Macaulay2}.
+We thank the anonymous referee for providing us with numerous useful comments and suggestions.
 Also, many thanks are due to Sabin Cautis, Daniel Grayson, Aaron Landesman, Jacob Levinson, Saahil Mehta, Ziv Ran, Mike Stillman, and James Tao for helpful conversations.
 We used {\tt Macaulay2}, {\tt Mathematica}, and {\tt Singular} for explicit calculations.